benlmyers/swiftui-particles/README.md

 ### Benchmarks

-Benchmarks will be available when this packages reaches a Release state.
+Performance Benchmarks will be available when this packages reaches a Release state.